Barbara-wierzba-sowinska/iSA-DS-Bootcamp/README.md

 # JDSZR11-DatA_Team
 ## DL Project - Judge an album by it's cover.

-Co-contributors: Agnieszka Kołomyjec, Krzysztof Łukjanowicz, Natalia Skrzypczak I was responsible for building the resnet model and drawing conclusions based on it's performance.
+I was responsible for building the resnet model and drawing conclusions based on it's performance.

 Conspect:
 - Aim: can a deep learning model be effective in recognizing a music genre (rap, electro) by an album cover?
 - Building a resnet model and applying transfer learning.